Bake to the roots

 • 15

 Doing all of that needs some preparations, of course.
 If you plan properly, this is normally not a big problem.
-This bunt cake here, for example, is something you can do a day in advance… or early in the morning before guests arrive.
+This bundt cake here, for example, is something you can do a day in advance… or early in the morning before guests arrive.
 Since this cake is super simple to prepare this should be easy.
 So easy you could prepare a Sweet Braided Loaf along with the cake.
 Maybe with a little help.
-Four hands are quicker than two and can do much more ;P The Eierlikör for the cake and the Easter brunch, by the way, is something you can also do at home.
+Four hands are quicker than two and can do much more.
+The Eierlikör for the cake and the Easter brunch, by the way, is something you can also do at home.
 No need to buy it in a store.
-This one should be done some time in advance though… we don’t want to have too many tasks on a Sunday morning, right? ;P
+This one should be done some time in advance though… we don’t want to have too many tasks on a Sunday morning, right?

 Otherwise, there is not much to say about this cake – the Gugelhupf batter is done in an instant and baked quite quickly.
 Make sure to grease the mold properly and don’t forget to dust it with some flour, so the cake comes out easily.
 You don’t want it to stick to the mold and break.
 If it does, don’t worry… it can be fixed.
 Just gently remove the stuck cake with a rubber spatula and place the piece(s) back on the cake.
-Happens to me over and over again because my baking molds get stickier over the years ;P The chocolate glaze is perfect to cover up any cracks and broken pieces…
+Happens to me over and over again because my baking molds get stickier over the years.
+The chocolate glaze is perfect to cover up any cracks and broken pieces…

 Here are a few of my Easter brunch favorites – maybe you also want to try some of them.
 I can only recommend trying them.
-All nice ;)
+All nice.

 Swiss Carrot Cake aka.
-Rüblikuchen
+Rüblikuchen | Bake to the roots

-Eggnog (Eierlikör) Chocolate Hi-Hat Cupcakes
+Eggnog (Eierlikör) Chocolate Hi-Hat Cupcakes | Bake to the roots

 INGREDIENTS / ZUTATEN